lemonadejs/data-grid/README.md

 ### Running the project

-To run the project in development mode, use the following command:
+To run the project in development mode, use the following commands:

 ```bash
 $ npm i